 Both events are organized by the Dayton Emerging Fashion Incubator (DE-FI) LLC, however, everyone is welcomed to apply and produce their own events regardless of your affiliation with (DE-FI).

-DDW and DFW represent a diverse and vibrant industry across many design disciplines including design studios, in-house design teams, galleries and art organizations, local retail and restaurants.
+DDW represent a diverse and vibrant industry across many design disciplines including design studios, in-house design teams, galleries and art organizations, local retail and restaurants.

 The annual festival program contains events including workshops, exhibitions, panels, exclusive programming, networking event, fashion experiences, interactive displays, studio Crawls and open studios and more!